symfony/symfony-docs/frontend/asset_mapper.rst

 Handling 3rd-Party CSS
 ----------------------

-With the ``importmap:require`` command, we can quickly use any JavaScript package.
+With the ``importmap:require`` command, you can quickly use any JavaScript package.
 But what about CSS?
 For example, the ``bootstrap`` package also contains a CSS file.

 Including CSS is a bit more manual, but still easy enough.
 To find the CSS, we recommend using `jsdelivr.com`_:

-1. Search for the package on `jsdelivr.com`_.
+#.
+Search for the package on `jsdelivr.com`_.
-2. Once on the package page (e.g. https://www.jsdelivr.com/package/npm/bootstrap),
+#.
+Once on the package page (e.g. https://www.jsdelivr.com/package/npm/bootstrap),
    sometimes the ``link`` tag to the CSS file will already be shown in the "Install" box.
-3. If not, click the "Files" tab and find the CSS file you need.
-For example, the ``bootstrap`` package has a ``dist/css/bootstrap.min.css`` file.
+#.
+If not, click the "Files" tab and find the CSS file you need.
+For example,
+   the ``bootstrap`` package has a ``dist/css/bootstrap.min.css`` file.
 If you're not sure which file to use, check the ``package.json`` file.
 Often this will have a ``main`` or ``style`` key that points to the CSS file.